Vietnam locates in the intrinsic region of the Northern Hemisphere, so the influence of wind in the Northern Hemisphere operates year-round.

 - South Vietnam, covering HCMC, Mekong Delta and Nha Trang, is perfect to stay there during Feb – April.
 During that time, you can avoid the summer monsoon coming from the southwest.

-- Central Vietnam, such as Danang, Hoi An, Hue and Phong Nha, can be visited at the same time as South Vietnam, from Feb – April.
+- You can visit Central Vietnam, such as Danang, Hoi An, Hue and Phong Nha, at the same time as South Vietnam, from Feb – April.

 - Central Highlands, including Dalat, Kon Tum, Pleiku, will be a nice destination for a self-guided tour from Sep – April when the southwest monsoon stops influence this area.